leannehong/QR-Code-Card/README.md

 ### Continued development

 I want to change myself and design a Spotify card.
-I was inspired from doing this challenge to create my own.
+I was inspired by this challenge to create my own.

+Status: Final stage of uploading to GitHub :D

 ## Author